-To help, we’ve looked into how scammers are taking advantage of the situation and have put together some tips to help you protect yourself.
+To help, we’ve looked into how scammers can take advantage and have put together some tips to help you protect yourself.

 Phishing scams are on the up

 With 3 percent of all global spam now estimated to be coronavirus-related, with many messages impersonating reputable, global organizations like the World Health Organization and the United Nations.
 These phishing emails are designed to trick you into clicking malicious links or attachments by claiming to direct you to information about the virus, or even direct you to places to buy masks, cures, or tests.

 Tip 1: Check all messages carefully